Breast pain is very common in women of all ages.

 Diet and lifestyle changes

-Your GP may suggest simple things you can try which might help the pain, but there’s limited evidence to show these work.
+Your GP may suggest some things you can try which might help reduce pain, but there’s limited evidence to show these work.
 These include:

 - reducing caffeine and alcohol